bfueldner/pykicad/doc/tutorial/AddingPartsTutorial.md

 First we will need to get a copy of the PIC16F87XA datasheet.
 The file should be stored here: doc/mcu/microchip/PIC16F87XA.pdf.

 #### Adding the master component file to the Makefile ####
-In our case, just for demonstration purpose we’ll add a master component file name pic.csv.
+In our case, just for demonstration purpose, we’ll add a master component file name pic.csv.
 Before creating the file, open the Makefile in the root directory of the project and look for the line:

 ```
 SYMBOL_LIBRARIES := $(LIBRARY_ROOT)/supply.lib \